ministryofjustice/moj-frontend/docs/style-guide.md

 ### DPS, Digital Prison Services

-Not 'the Digital Prison Service'.
+Not ‘the Digital Prison Service‘.

-DPS may be referred to as 'New NOMIS' in prisons, but we should always use 'DPS' or 'Digital Prison Services'.
+DPS may be referred to as ‘New NOMIS‘ in prisons, but we should always use ‘DPS‘ or ‘Digital Prison Services‘.

-The acronym 'DPS' is well understood and can be used without the full name.
+The initialism ‘DPS‘ is well understood and can be used without the full name.

 {% endaccordionSection %}
 {% accordionSection "E" %}